NuGet/Home/proposed/2021/DotnetNugetTrustedSigners.md

 ### Technical explanation

-For the most part, these commands map pretty directly to their nuget.exe counterparts, and most of their implementations should be reusable (removing `#if IS_DESKTOP` as needed, from the various TrustedSigners classes).
+For the most part, these commands map pretty directly to their nuget counterparts, and most of their implementations should be reusable (removing `#if IS_DESKTOP` as needed, from the various TrustedSigners classes).